Mentor teachers

 Nina’s career began at Roosevelt Middle School in Philadelphia teaching special education.
 She was then the special education teacher, case manager, fifth grade-level chair, and math problem solving and writing teacher at KIPP: Ascend Charter School in Chicago.
 During her time in the classroom, Nina’s students' academic performance grew 1.5-2.5 years each year on the MAP assessment.
 Nina became an instructional coach with the Academy for Urban School Leadership, supporting early career special educators across 33 Chicago public schools; she went on to co-manage the team of 25 such coaches.
 She is currently an assistant professor of education at Carthage College, Kenosha, Wisconsin.
 Nina earned her B.A. from Lawrence University in Wisconsin, her M.S. from St. Joseph's University in Philadelphia, and her Ph.D. from the University of Illinois at Chicago.

-Roberto began his career as a Teach for America corps member teaching special education in the Bronx.
-He then taught third grade and was a staff developer at Uncommon School's Excellence Boys Charter School in Brooklyn, where his work was featured in Doug Lemov’s Teach Like a Champion.
+Now in his fifth year as a Mentor Teacher, Roberto began his career as a Teach for America corps member teaching special education in the Bronx.
+He then taught third grade and was a staff developer at Uncommon Schools’ Excellence Boys Charter School in Brooklyn, where his work was featured in Doug Lemov’s Teach Like a Champion.
 Later, at Democracy Prep Public Schools, Roberto was a founding teacher and curriculum director.
-He was then a consultant/teacher coach for numerous school districts, including Achievement First, where he was named a Stage 5 Master Teacher, the network’s highest distinction.
+He was then a consultant/teacher coach for numerous school districts, including Achievement First, where he was a Level 5 ELA teacher coach, the network’s highest distinction.
 After moving to California, Roberto taught sixth grade in a rural public school, where nearly all of his students passed the state’s ELA exam.
-He earned his B.A. in education from Washington University in St. Louis and an M.Ed. from the City University of New York.
+He earned his B.A. in Education from Washington University in St. Louis, and a M.Ed. from the City University of New York.

-Sarah began her career teaching third-grade bilingual special education inclusion with Teach for America in the Bronx.
+Now in her third year as a Mentor Teacher, Sarah began her career teaching third-grade bilingual special education inclusion with Teach for America in the Bronx.
 As a fourth-grade classroom teacher at Success Academy, 100 percent of her students passed the New York State exams.
 She went on to lead the Success network’s elementary math program, whose results consistently ranked in the top one percent of New York State schools.
 Sarah then became director of the Achievement First middle school math program, where she spearheaded a shift to culturally relevant curricula.
 Sarah has also taught at an American school in Morocco, trained NYC teaching fellows, and consulted with a number of charter networks.
 Currently, Sarah is a math coach at Lowell Community School in Massachusetts.
-She holds a B.A. with a double major in journalism and Spanish from New York University and an M.Ed. from Lehman College.
+She holds a B.A. with a double major in journalism and Spanish from New York University and a M.Ed. from Lehman College.

 Suzie began her teaching career with Success Academy Charter Schools in New York, where she taught the first, second, and fourth grades.
 In 2017, 100 percent of her students passed the math and ELA New York State Common Core assessments with proficient or advanced scores; her scores consistently ranked in the top ten classrooms across Success’s 30 elementary schools.
 Suzie was invited to join Success’s central team as senior associate of advocacy, where she planned and implemented advocacy workshops to empower staff and parents to foster relationships with decision makers in their communities.
 She created an advocacy website which offers tutorials to help staff maintain relationships with local officials.
 Suzie holds a B.A. from Rutgers University in American Studies and an M.S. from Touro College in education and special education.